Mirdain/Sortie/README.md

 Tracking enemies is done via a widescan packet request.

-As such - you havae to be in the correct floor to track a mob.
+As such - you have to be on the correct floor to track a mob.

 A/B/C/D can be tracked anywhere "upstairs" but each basement must be entered before it can be tracked.